imageio/imageio/README.md

 <p class='summary'>
-Imageio is a Python library that provides an easy interface to read and write a wide range of image data, including animated images, volumetric data, and scientific formats.
+Imageio is a Python library that provides an easy interface to read and write a wide range of image data, including animated images, video, volumetric data, and scientific formats.
 It is cross-platform, runs on Python 2.x and 3.x, and is easy to install.
 </p>

 <h2>Example</h2>